 Preparation is significant in decreasing the risks of injuries and illnesses and makes a real difference.

 - The average person works for 22.4% of his/her life.
-As people spend so much time at their jobs, the chances of an accidents happening during work hours increase.
+As people spend so much time at their jobs, the chances of accidents happening during work hours increase

 Being Smart with Sharps

-Two other events that business should consider to preparing for are cardiac arrest and influenza pandemics.
+Two other events that business should consider preparing for are cardiac arrests at work, and influenza pandemics.
 Each year, there are about 40,000 cases of cardiac arrest in Canada and in the U.S., around 10,000 instances of this happen to people while they are at work.
-An AED may not be used at all, but having it there shows employees and guests that their safety and health matters.
+An AED (automated external defibrillator) may not be used at all, but having it there shows employees and guests that their safety and health matters.

-At Citron Hygiene, “Building Healthy Spaces” means more than providing a fresh, clean environment for our clients’ staff and guests, it means preserving the health of everyone who visits the locations we serve.
+At Citron Hygiene, ‘Building Healthy Spaces’ means more than providing a fresh, clean environment for our clients’ staff and guests, it means preserving the health of everyone who visits the locations we serve.
 For this reason, we offer life safety services that can be adopted by businesses large and small.
-Visit our website or schedule a free consultation to learn more!